Steigner/IACS-Inventor_template/README.md

 8) save&run
 9) Forms -> right click on Edit -> find new rule, and drag&drop it to form -> OK

 On that note can be added additional features by personal needs e.g. bill of materials, various calculations.
-If you find any bug or inexactitude please leave issue comment.
+If you find any bug or any inexactitude please leave issue comment.
 If you like it, hit star button and forked into your new project.

 ### Sources